 Traceability provides the capability to manage functional dependencies between the different lifecycle artifacts.
-Traceability provides a methodical and controlled process for managing the changes that inevitably occur during application development.
+Traceability provides a methodical and controlled process for managing the changes that inevitably occur during application management and development.
 It also helps to understand what the other team members are doing.

 3. Support for Workflow Automation

 Workflow Automation is another vital feature.
 An integrated ALM solution providing the capability to customize workflows can provide better implementations and increase productivity by enforcing them across the organization.
 Automating the frequently repetitive tasks eliminates a lot of bottlenecks and enhances productivity.
 In addition to this all the stakeholders get accurate information about the project progress through the various metrics and reports.
 As a result of this there will be a considerable improvement in time savings by reducing meetings discussions and email traffic.

 Lack of visibility is one of the major challenges in day-to-day activities in application development for all stakeholders.
 Business Analysts, Architects, Developers, Testers and Managers – all work in a very isolated manner using different tools and have limited information about the overall application development activities and project status.

 To provide higher visibility, tools need to be connected so that all the stakeholders share the same pool of real-time data.
 This environment of connected tools allows the teams to do their work in an informed way thereby having complete visibility into projects, people, schedules and costs.